TusharParlikar/Book-DAAP/Chapters/Chapter-02-Cryptocurrencies-Bitcoin.md

 [← Chapter 01](Chapter-01-Blockchain-Fundamentals.md) | [Index](../Index.md) | [Next: Ethereum →](Chapter-03-Ethereum-Smart-Contracts.md)

-*Chapter 2/7 • For JavaScript Developers • Oct 2025*
+*Chapter 2/8 • Bitcoin Changed Everything! 🚀*
 - You have $50,000 in your savings account
 - You've been saving for years to buy a house
 - One morning, you wake up to this news: